NikoJokhadze/Team-9-MineField/README.md

 MineFieldPanel: The JPanel for the MineField.
 Contains the controls as buttons and the MineField itself.
 Contains the main method used to run the program.

-MineFieldShape: This class is meant to be the shape for the MineField, however, this is already handles in MineFieldView.
+MineFieldShape: This class is meant to be the shape for the MineField, however, this is already handled in MineFieldView.
+Therefore, the team did not use this class.

 MineFieldView: Contains the 2D array that serves as the MineField.
 The 2D array contains patches, which are the tiles that can either be safe or mined.